 Once you’ve tested it, feel free to apply it to your face, neck, and anywhere else you’d like.

-As long as it’s very finely ground, rice is safe to use as a facial scrub.
-As always, go easy when applying it, and use a light touch to prevent causing microtears that can damage sensitive skin.
+As long as it's very finely ground, rice is safe to use as a facial scrub.
+Go easy when applying it and use a light touch to prevent causing microtears that can damage sensitive skin.

 While I couldn’t find any scientific studies on the topic, circumstantial evidence suggests that it might.
 It couldn’t hurt to try!